 Most CoderDojo educational resources are in the form of ‘Sushi Cards’ (bite-sized learning!).
 The original ones were created by CoderDojo mentor Clyde Hatter for use in his own Dojo, and his idea has since spread and become our educational format of choice.
 The aim, for those of us who author them, is to have one concept per ‘card’ — originally a two-sided A4 sheet, but nowadays equally likely to be a web page.
 With each card the Ninja completes, they learn something new about coding.

 Try one out!

 This week you can familiarise yourself with the basics of Scratch and the Sushi Card format by completing our beginner-level Scratch Sushi Cards.
 Check it out.
+You can learn more about Scratch by watching the video below.
 Let me know how you get on!